View from the trail

 Trip Miles 217.1 miles

-Rainfall while trying to pack is enough to put a hiker in a foul mood, but for me, my bad mood was made worse by this being the fifth day in a row of rain.
+Rainfall while trying to pack is enough to put any hiker in a foul mood.
+For me, my bad mood was made worse by this was the start of the fifth day in a row of rain.

-I knew the rain and resulting mud on the trail would slow me down on a day I intended to go fast.
+I knew the rain and resulting mud on the trail would slow me down, and this was a day I intended to go fast.

 My plan was, if possible, to get to Tricorner Knob Shelter.
-I had made this hike of 19.4 miles once before, so I felt I could do it.
-And if I was successful, I'd have a shorter last day in the Smokies tomorrow.
+I had walked this 19.4-mile section once before, and I felt I could do it today.
+If I was successful, tomorrow, my last day in the Smokies, would be shorter.

-Admittedly, making it to Tricorner Knob was going to be a stretch for me, even in good weather, as I have not yet gone that far in one day since I left Springer Mountain.
+Admittedly, making it to Tricorner Knob would be a stretch for me, even in good weather.
+I have not walked that far in one day since I left Springer Mountain.

 No doubt about it.
 The rain put me in a funk.

-I had to remain in my tent while I packed in order to stay dry, so I did it hurriedly.
-I then quickly tore down my tent while trying to prevent rain from getting in it.
+I had to remain in my tent while I packed so my gear would stay dry.
+I did it hurriedly, then quickly tore down my tent while trying to keep rain from getting in it.

-My haste proved to be costly and it didn't gain me much of the extra time I needed to get to my intended destination.
+My haste proved to be costly, and it didn't gain me much extra time needed to reach my intended destination.

-There was one good thing that happened, though.
+One good thing happened, though.
 Just as I left my tentsite at Mt.
 Collins Shelter, it stopped raining.
 This brightened my mood a bit, but only for a moment.

-Then I started off down the trail, which was covered in mud and flowing water.
+Then I started off down the trail, which was covered in mud and flowing water, and I was back to feeling sorry for myself.

 Primordial forest

-Just as yesterday, the trail continued through the spruce-fir forest.
-In the misty morning it felt primordial, as though I might turn to see at any moment a dinosaur crashing through the trees.
+Just as it did yesterday, the trail went through the spruce-fir forest.
+In the misty morning, it felt primordial.
+It was the kind of scene where you might turn and expect to see a dinosaur crashing through the trees.

-Instead, it was mostly just me splashing down the muddy trail.
+Instead, you would just see me splashing down the muddy trail.

 Uprooted tree

 One unusual sight that appeared more than once was a large, uprooted tree.
-The soil is so rocky here that trees are unable to establish deep roots.
-If they grow tall, it seems, storms can easily topple them.
+The soil is rocky here, so trees are unable to establish deep roots.
+If they grow tall, they are vulnerable to topple over in storms.

-When a large tree falls over, it pulls up its entire root structure, often while clinging to rocks.
+When a large tree falls over here, it pulls up its entire root structure, which is often clinging to rocks.

 Beginning to clear

-As I headed toward Newfound Gap, the sky began to clear a bit.
-It never got sunny, but at least it was no longer a blanket of thick clouds.
+On the way to Newfound Gap, the sky began to clear a little.
+It never became sunny, but at least it was no longer a blanket of thick clouds.

-The trail remained wet because there was not enough sun to dry it out.
+The trail remained wet with no sun to dry it out.

 Indian Gap

-The trail follows a path that is roughly parallel to the road from Newfound Gap to Clingman's Dome.
-Occasionally, I could hear cars on the road, but usually could not see them.
+The trail followed a path roughly parallel to the road from Newfound Gap to Clingman's Dome.
+I could occasionally hear cars on the road but usually could not see any.

-At one point, though, the trail entered a clearing, which was adjacent to a parking area from the road.
+At one point, though, the trail entered a grassy opening adjacent to a parking area at the road.
 This was at Indian Gap.

 It wasn't until 1872 that Newfound Gap was "found" to be the lower gap.
-Arnold Guyot proved that with his elevation measurements during his exploration and study of the Smoky Mountains.
+Arnold Guyot proved that with his elevation measurements during an exploration and study of the Smoky Mountains.

-Later, during development of the park, U.S. Highway 441 was constructed, passing through Newfound Gap.
+Later, during the development of the park, U.S. Highway 441 was constructed through Newfound Gap.

 Fenced area

-As the trail continued to Newfound Gap it crossed a fenced area.
-This was one of several such spaces created in the park to protect certain plants from feral pigs that run rampant in the area and have become a big ecological nuisance.
+The trail entered a fenced area, which was one of several spaces created in the park to protect certain plants.
+Feral pigs run rampant in the area and have become an ecological nuisance.

-Near the intersection with Newfound Gap I noticed a sea of Spring Beauty wildflowers.
-They were so abundant it looked as if snow covered the ground.
+Shortly before I reached the trail's intersection with Newfound Gap, I noticed a sea of springbeauty wildflowers.
+They were so abundant that the mountain slope looked as if it was covered in snow.

 Entering Newfound Gap

 Entering Newfound Gap was a bit of a shock to my senses.
-After being surrounded by nature all morning long, I was suddenly thrust among cars and people.
+After being surrounded by nature for several days, I was suddenly thrust into a roadway and parking lot.
+Cars and people were moving in every direction.

 Monument at Newfound Gap

-On the Tennessee side of the gap is a popular area called Chimney Tops, and below that is the town of Gatlinburg.
+Tennessee side of the gap includes a popular area called Chimney Tops.
+Below that is the town of Gatlinburg.

-Last year was a devastating time for these areas.
-After a long drought through most of the summer and fall, the trees, brush and understory had become kindling waiting for a match.
+Last year was a devastating time for the park and town.
+After a long drought through most of the summer and fall, trees, brush, and understory in the forest became kindling waiting for a match.

-According to local law enforcement investigators, two teens hiking on Chimney Top Trail just before Thanksgiving lit the match.
-Their senseless action resulted in more than 17,000 acres burned, 14 deaths and uncounted misery for thousands of area residents and business owners.
+Local law enforcement investigators said two teens hiking on Chimney Top Trail just before Thanksgiving lit the match.
+Their senseless action resulted in more than 17,000 acres burned, 14 deaths, and uncounted misery for thousands of area residents and business owners.

-Although the AT through the Smokies was closed during this time, it was reopened in early December once rain arrived to help firefighters extinguish the remaining wildfires.
+The AT through the Smokies was closed during this time but was reopened in early December after rain arrived to help firefighters extinguish the remaining wildfires.

-Early studies conducted by Park Service scientists in the burned areas indicate the forest has already begun to recover and is expected to be rejuvenated in a few years.
+Early studies conducted by Park Service scientists in the burned areas indicate the forest has already begun to recover.
+It is expected to be rejuvenated in a few years.

-There were a lot of tourists here today.
-For many, this will be their only time outside their car while in the park.
-The rest of their visit will be spent in Gatlinburg or Pigeon Forge, wandering T-shirt and salt water taffy shops instead of in nature.
+Tourists were everywhere.
+For many, this will be one of the few times they exit their car while in the park.
+Much of their Smokies vacation will be spent in Gatlinburg or Pigeon Forge, wandering T-shirt and saltwater taffy shops.

 Many posed for photos at a sign marking the state line between Tennessee and North Carolina.